 The fiber content in Evenweaves can be linen, rayon, polyester, bamboo, or cotton blends.
 Evenweaves made of cotton are some of the best fabrics for embroidery.

-Thick linen, cotton, and linen blended fabrics are the most suitable for computerized embroidery machine.
+Thick linen, cotton, and linen blended fabrics are the most suitable for Trusted SourceMachine embroidery - Wikipedia Machine embroidery is an embroidery process whereby a sewing machine or embroidery machine is used to create patterns on textiles. en.wikipedia.org .
 This is because these kinds of materials will not have too much deformation and will not affect the cross-stitch pattern display.

 According to most reviews, the most durable cotton fabric for embroidery must be the Caydo Embroidery Fabric for Garments and Crafts.
 This is made from high-quality cotton and is ideal for table cloths, upholstery, and flower pot decoration.